Omar7001-B/Student-Activity/HR.md

 1. **English**:
    * How do you ensure that your written and spoken English is effective in a professional setting?
    * Can you give an example of a time when your English language skills helped you to achieve a better outcome?
-   * How do you stay up-to-date with changes in the English language and maintain your proficiency?
 2. **Recruitment and selection**:
    * How do you approach the recruitment and selection process, and what strategies do you use to attract and retain top talent?
    * Can you describe a time when you successfully identified and hired a strong candidate for a difficult-to-fill position?